Civil Society Fund

 - Funding Goal

-- Support partnerships between Danish civil society organisations and local partners in developing countries to increase citizen participation in governance and development processes.
-Aims to give voice to marginalised groups, hold governments accountable, and address pressing social issues including poverty, inequality, discrimination, and lack of access to services.
+- Support partnerships between Danish civil society organisations and local partners in developing countries.
+Aims to increase citizen participation in governance and development processes, give voice to marginalised groups, hold governments accountable, and address pressing social issues including poverty, inequality, and lack of access to services.
+Supports a wide range of interventions from small projects to large programmes.

 - Funding Amount